Fertilizing Blanket Flower

 Blanket Flower Fertilizing Tips

-• Perform a soil test to determine which nutrients are lacking in the soil.
+- Perform a soil test to determine which nutrients are lacking in the soil.
 Then, choose a fertilizer with the appropriate balance of nutrients to address deficiencies.
+Often, blanket flower grows well with little to no fertilizer.

-• Avoid over-fertilizing or applying too much fertilizer at once.
-This can lead to excess foliage growth at the expense of flowers and can also cause fertilizer burn or other damage to the plant.
+- Avoid over-fertilizing or applying too much fertilizer at once.
+This can lead to leggy growth and fertilizer burn or other damage to the plant.
+When in doubt, hold off on feeding because blanket flowers do not require many nutrients.

-• Consider using a slow-release fertilizer to provide a consistent supply of nutrients to the plant over an extended period.
-This can help to reduce the frequency of fertilization and minimize the risk of over-fertilization.
+- Consider using a slow-release fertilizer to provide a consistent supply of nutrients to the plant over an extended period.
+This can help to minimize the risk of over-fertilization.

 Warnings